 Here are the ingredients you'll need to make these bite-sized cream cheese stuffed bagel bombs.
 Pay special attention to the type of cream cheese!
 See recipe card (at the end of the bblg post) for ingredient quantities.

-Portion the Cream Cheese
+Portion and Freeze the Cream Cheese

 A standard brick of cream cheese is 226 grams (8 ounces / 1 cup) which you're going to divide into 12 equal portions of approximately 18 grams each.
 If they're off by a gram or two here or there, don't sweat it.